Browse our papers

 Abstract: We consider a gradient boosting decision trees (GBDT) approach to predict large S&P 500 price drops from a set of 150 technical, fundamental and macroeconomic features.
 We report an improved accuracy of GBDT over other machine learning (ML) methods on the S&P 500 futures prices.
 We show that retaining fewer and carefully selected features provides improvements across all ML approaches.
 Shapley values have recently been introduced from game theory to the field of ML.
 They allow for a robust identification of the most important variables predicting stock market crises, and of a local explanation of the crisis probability at each date, through a consistent features attribution.
 We apply this methodology to analyze in detail the March 2020 financial meltdown, for which the model offered a timely out of sample prediction.
 This analysis unveils in particular the contrarian predictive role of the tech equity sector before and after the crash.
 Read more

-Submitted: March 21, 2021
+Submitted: 21 March, 2021

 Knowledge discovery with Deep RL for selecting financial hedges